NonceGeek/MoveDID/README.md

 ## Guide of New Module Addition

-0x01: add chain addr type in addr_info_util.move.
+0x01: add chain addr type in addr_info.move.

 example: